robbytaylor/terraform-aws-accounts-reference/README.md

 # Terraform AWS Accounts Reference

+Read the introductory post for this repository [on Medium](https://medium.com/@robbytaylor/how-i-manage-my-aws-accounts-with-terraform-f52c63dd2aa)

 This repo contains a simple Terraform reference configuration for managing multiple AWS accounts as part of an AWS Organization.

 You can either use this Terraform to create a new AWS environment or apply it to an existing environment by importing existing resources into the Terraform state.